We provide tax services according to the following options:

 OPTION 3.
 Half Year Tax for dormant companies or companies which do not have staff here in Thailand.
 We provide assistance such as computation of tax, preparation of tax forms and submission to the Revenue Department.

 OPTION 4.
 Yearly Tax (Corporate Income Tax) for dormant companies or companies which do not have staff here in Thailand.
 We provide assistance such as computation of tax, preparation of tax forms and submission to the Revenue Department.
-Basically, our annual audit services includes preparation and submission of Yearly Tax.
+Basically, our annual audit services include preparation and submission of Yearly Tax.

 OPTION 5.
 Review of tax before submission to the Revenue Department.
 If amount of tax was computed by the client’s staff, we assist them in reviewing the correct amount of tax to be submitted to the Revenue Department.